Asian Quinoa Snack Bowls

 - 1 heaping teaspoon fresh ginger, grated

 - 1 avocado

-- soy sauce (sub liquid aminos)
+- soy sauce (sub liquid or coconut aminos)

 - scallions, diced

 - In a large pot heat 1 cup quinoa, 2 cups veggie broth, and grated ginger over high heat.
 Bring to a boil.
 Once boiling, reduce the heat to low, cover, and simmer for 20 minutes.

 - Meanwhile, add eggs to a pot and cover with water.
 Heat over high heat until boiling, take off heat, cover, and let sit for 10 minutes.
 Run eggs under cold water before peeling.

 - When your quinoa is done, divide it between four bowls or containers.
 Add one egg to each bowl.

 - When ready to eat, add 1/4 avocado to each bowl, top with scallions, and pour soy sauce over top.